Duggar Family Rumors: Joseph’s Courtship, Jana’s Singlehood, And Josh’s Scandals

-God bless the Duggar family: They’re forever in the news because of some controversy or another.
-And the latest Duggar family rumors take on three different members of the family: Joseph Duggar, on his new courtship; Jana Duggar, on her singlehood; and Josh Duggar, who’s, well, Josh Duggar (and that’s not a good thing, in this case).
+God bless the Duggar family: they’re forever in the news because of some controversy or another.
+And the latest Duggar family rumors take on three different members of the family: Joseph Duggar, on his new courtship; Jana Duggar, on her (OMG!) singlehood; and Josh Duggar, who’s, well, Josh Duggar (and that’s not a good thing, in this case).

 #Hollywood #Ben_Seewald #Jessa_Duggar #Duggar_Family Ben Seewald Net Worth: Is Jessa Duggar's Husband Broke? https://t.co/7b7ltUEQMf pic.twitter.com/kE9TuoSNOt